Optibus Operations API (2.3.8)

 This endpoint operates on eventual consistency.
 This means the private hire order is validated and enqueued for processing which is confirmed by a http 202 status response.
 The actual processing happens asynchronously and typically takes a few seconds.
 To verify the order was successfully added, use the GetPrivateHireOrder endpoint below specifying the the orderId you used in this request.

-Private hire orders and trips should be unique by orderId and taskId respectively in the system.
+Private hire orders and trips should be unique by orderId, taskId and date respectively in the system.

 Once the order is created, resources to fulfill the trips, such as drivers and vehicles, can be only assigned through the Optibus OPS platform.